TiffanyObi/ios-control-flow-lab/README.md

 case "snickers":
  print("Hungry?
 Grab a Snickers")
 }

+            ///// Answer: No parentheses around                     the conditions No default case in the switch statement
 ```

-- No parentheses around the conditions
-- No opening and closing brackets in each of the cases
-- No default case in the switch statement
-- No print statement right outside the switch statement

 ***
 ## Question 5